Epiphany Cathedral, Tomsk, Russia

 The eclectic blend of architectural complexes in Tomsk, many of which have received international recognition, make it an alluring stop for history buffs.
 Among this collection are museum exhibits as well as structures which remain in use.
 Two of the most striking examples of classicism architecture in the city are Tomsk State University, where students still study to this day, and Tomsk Museum of Wooden Architecture, which is under national protection as one of the rarest remaining examples of the Art Nouveau style.

-Cultural Sites of Tomsk
+Cultural Attractions of Tomsk

 Tomsk brims not only with architectural surprises but with a thriving cultural life.